Studying with a disability

 How to apply for support

 When you have been admitted to a course or programme, you can apply by logging in to the Nais database using your computer identity.
 The application will ask you to describe your disability and how it affects your studies.
-The first time you apply you must also include a certificate verifying your disability.
+The first time you apply you must also include a certificate verifying your disability and the disability should last at least 6 months.

 Certificate verifying your disability